dbt-labs/dbt-utils/docs/decisions/adr-0002-cross-database-utils.md

 Passthroughs will be left behind for migrated macros (so that calls to `dbt_utils.hash` don't suddenly start failing).
 New cross-database macros can be added in minor and major releases for dbt Core (but not patch releases).
 End users will retain the ability to use `dispatch` to shim/extend packages to adapters that don't yet support a particular macro.

+Additional decisions:
+- Keep tests and non-cross-database macros together in `dbt_utils`
+- Move experiments to a separate repo (i.e., the `load_by_period` macro)

 ## Validation

 Each moved macro will be validated by leaving a definition in `dbt_utils` and dispatching it to `dbt-core`.
 Independent continuous integration (CI) testing will exist within `dbt-core`, adapters, and `dbt_utils` using the [new pytest framework](https://docs.getdbt.com/docs/contributing/testing-a-new-adapter).